 “The overriding objective [of drawing districts] must be substantial equality of population among the various districts, so that the vote of any citizen is approximately equal in weight to that of any other citizen in the State.”

-The case: Alabama voters challenged the state legislature maps, which hadn’t been redrawn since 1901 despite uneven population growth.
+The case: Alabama voters challenged the state legislative maps, which hadn’t been redrawn since 1901 despite uneven population growth.
 The Supreme Court ruled that the 14th Amendment requires that state legislative districts have roughly equal populations if possible.
 It also held that both houses of bicameral (two chamber) legislatures have to be apportioned based on population.

 The significance: State legislative maps had to be redrawn following this ruling since most states had one chamber of their legislature that was not apportioned based on population and was therefore unconstitutional after this case.